WingRiders/nft-forge/README.md

 ### Environment variables

 Make sure you have correct environment variables set in `.env` (all required values are in `.env.example`).
-If you want to run the application without the IPFS functionality, you can copy the example environment variables:
+If you want to run the application with mocked IPFS service provider, you can copy the example environment variables:

 ```
 cp .env.example .env
 ```

-For using the IPFS, you need to setup an IPFS provider and set connection to it in the environment variables.
+For using your own IPFS, you need to setup an IPFS provider and set connection to it in the environment variables.
+You can find more information about the configuration of the IPFS service provider in [Connecting to the IPFS service provider](./docs/architecture.md#connecting-to-the-ipfs-service-provider).

 ### Installing dependencies